Parry McCluer High School

 Parry McCluer High School (PMHS) is a high school located in Buena Vista, Virginia, United States.
 The school has an enrollment of approximately 336 students.
 Its current principal is Dr. Todd Jones, and its current assistant principal is Troy Clark.
 The school band is the Marching Blues.

 Athletics

 The Parry McCluer High School football team has won the state championship five times: in 1977, 1979, 1983, 1986, and 1987.
 The team was state runner-up in 1991.

 The golf team won the 1980 state championship.

-The boys' cross country team won the 1980 single A state championship, and took runner-up in the 2011–12 state championship, losing to George Mason High School.
-Riley Erekson, Dalton Scott, Logan Arthur, and Dallas Keiser won the 4x800 meter relay race at the Virginia Class 1A State Track Meet with a time of 8:23, breaking the previous state record for that event.
-They also took second place in the 4x400 meter race in the same meet.
+The boys' cross country team won the 1980, 2019, 2020, 2023, and 2024 single A state championship, and took runner-up in the 2011–12 state championship, losing to George Mason High School.

+The boy's Outdoor track team got 2nd place in 2024, losing to Lancaster high school at the VHSL Class 1 state championships.
+At the time, this was the school's highest finish at the outdoor track state meet.